 In a western world where we are encouraged to dive into the medicine cabinet at the first sign of a sniffle or sore throat, I feel that we have overlooked some of nature’s more simple remedies.

-Here is a little ‘how to’ for using essential oils, my favourite essential oils products and the ‘essential’ essential oils to get you started on your journey to better health and balance and to keep you healthy this winter.
+Here is a little ‘how to’ for using essential oils, my favorite essential oils products, and the ‘essential’ essential oils to get you started on your journey to better health and balance and to keep you healthy this winter.

 1) Easy to use

-My favourite thing about essential oils is how easy they are to use.
+My favorite thing about essential oils is how easy they are to use.
 You can almost never go wrong with pure essential oils, as long as you are mindful of their strength and potency.
-For example you can add a drop of ginger essential oil to your favourite tea to help sluggish digestion in the winter months.
+For example, you can add a drop of ginger essential oil to your favorite tea to help sluggish digestion in the winter months.

 2) Use them ‘neat’

 For stress relief, colds, and healing, they are so easy to use topically and many can also be used internally.
 Some oils can be used neat (without diluting), or can be combined with a carrier oil like coconut or avocado oil.
 You can rub essential oils into the bottoms of your feet (try lemon to revitalize and boost circulation or lavender to relax), into your sore neck/ shoulders (try peppermint or lavender mixed with a carrier oil), or use them in an aromatic bath.
 Now tell me that isn’t better than sitting in the GP’s waiting room, browsing through old copies of OK magazine this winter?

 3) Oh so powerful